fratava/ftapiadevblog/content/posts/aas237/index.md

 ## MESAS & KINICH-PAKAL

 In a broad stellar context, both MESAS and KINICH-PAKAL works as a complement.
 MESAS provides an observational framework that constrains the stellar emission, and KinichPakal uses this information to model the atmosphere.
-As a result, we have a methodology to characterize the stellar emission from the radio to Infrared wavelengths. [^4]
+As a result, we have a methodology to characterize the stellar emission from the radio to Infrared wavelengths[^4].

 {{< img src="/posts/aas237/images/gvir.png" height="400" width="500" align="center" >}}